Home > Blog > The Alarming Connection Between Long COVID and Kidney Disease: Key Insights from a Landmark Study on 2.3 Million Health Records

 What Is Long COVID?
 Understanding the Basics

 Long COVID, or post-acute sequelae of SARS-CoV-2 infection (PASC), refers to symptoms that persist for weeks or months after a COVID-19 infection.
 Common issues include fatigue, brain fog, shortness of breath, and joint pain.
 However, Long COVID kidney disease highlights a more severe impact: the virus can damage organs like the kidneys over time.
+Symptoms of Long COVID kidney disease may include tiredness, swelling, or changes in urination.
+For a deeper understanding, visit our Long COVID treatment guide.
+Early recognition of these signs is critical for effective management.

-We aim to keep this clear and accessible.
+Shifam Health aims to keep this clear and accessible.
 Long COVID kidney disease demands attention, and we’re here to guide you.

 Chronic Kidney Disease: A Silent Threat

 Chronic kidney disease (CKD) occurs when kidneys gradually lose their ability to filter waste from the blood.
 It progresses through stages, from mild to end-stage renal disease (ESRD).
 Early CKD often has no symptoms, but later stages may cause swelling, fatigue, or urination changes.
+Risk factors include diabetes, hypertension, and now, Long COVID kidney disease.
+The virus can trigger or worsen kidney issues, making early detection vital.
+Learn more in our kidney disease overview.

 Landmark Study on Long COVID Kidney Disease: Key Findings

-A pivotal study, published on August 5, 2025, in the Clinical Journal of the American Society of Nephrology by A. Jerrod Anzalone and colleagues, analyzed over 2.3 million electronic health records from 59 U.S. sites through the National Clinical Cohort Collaborative (N3C).
+A pivotal study, published on August 5, 2025, in the Clinical Journal of the American Society of Nephrology by A. Jerrod Anzalone and colleagues, analysed over 2.3 million electronic health records from 59 U.S. sites through the National Clinical Cohort Collaborative (N3C).
 It explored the bidirectional relationship between Long COVID kidney disease and CKD.

 Key findings: